porrey/PdfDocuments/README.md

 ### Create a Data Model

-The PDF Documents in this library are based on data models.
+PDF Documents created using this library are based on data models.
 The PDF document uses binding to retrieve data from the instance of the model passed when building the PDF document.

 Create a new class in the solution called **Message.cs** and paste the code shown below into the class.